 My introduction to geocaching was a search for the "Long Tube."
-At a rally last winter in Quartzsite, Arizona, friends Pam and Steve Ritchie taught a class on Global Positioning Satellite (GPS) devices and introduced us to the adventure of hunting for geocaches.
+At a rally in Quartzsite, Arizona one January, friends Pam and Steve Ritchie taught a class on Global Positioning Satellite (GPS) devices and introduced us to the adventure of hunting for geocaches.

 After an introductory lesson, we entered the coordinates of our start location and the cache into our GPS devices, then caravanned to the Fisherman Intaglio, an archaeological site featuring several large geoglyphs etched into the desert floor near the Colorado River.
 After parking, we set off on a short walk across the desert to the coordinates.
 A GPS device only gets you within 10-20 feet so we then had to look for the cache.

 Once we'd spotted it, we carefully removed the PVC tube from its hiding place and looked inside.
 Ours contained a logbook and several small dollar-store-type items.
 According to geocaching rules:

 - Write about it in the log book (or TNLN for "took nothing, left nothing")

 - Return the cache to the exact position and coordinates where it was found

 On our return, we enjoyed a side benefit of geocaching -- exploring the nearby area.
 The Fisherman Intaglio archaeological site is fascinating to visit.

 Begin by looking at Geocaching.com, which has pages on how geocaching works and listings of caches.
 Geocaches can be found hidden all over the world, in every type of environment, from easy to difficult to access and find.
 Geocaching doesn't require a fancy GPS unit, though some features are more suited to the sport.
 Click here for helpful suggestion from GPS manufacturer Garmin.
 Another site with lots of good information is GPS Practice & Fun